maks/dsg/README.md

 * .ttf
 * .pdf

-**.dsg/html/_templates**: The directory containing your HTML+Mustache templates.
+**.sitegen/html/_templates**: The directory containing your HTML+Mustache templates.

 **web**: Following Dart conventions - this is your default **output** directory.

 ### Top-level files

 Sometimes you will need to place specific files in the top level of your website, for example `favicon.ico` or `robots.txt`.
-These files can simply be placed in the `.dsg/html/_content` folder and will then be copied across to the `web` output folder.
-See the sample website in `example/simple` folder of this git repo for an example.
+These files can simply be placed in the `.sitegen/html/_content` folder and will then be copied across to the `web` output folder.
+See the [simple.tgz](https://github.com/jsiedentop/dsg/blob/main/downloads/simple.tgz).

 ## site.yaml